playgen/SUGAR-SocialGamification/doc/index.md

 The documentation includes :

-- [Installation](installation/index.md) : Link to step-by-step process to install SUGAR on your server.
+- Installation(coming in July 2016) : Link to step-by-step process to install SUGAR on your server.

 - [Features](features/index.md) : Detailed description of features supported by the software including the roadmap for up-and-coming features.